claranet/terraform-signalfx-detectors/docs/development.md

 ### Detectors

-The [Detectors](../.github/workflows/main.yml) workflow is dedicated to test terrafrom code related to detectors in modules.
+The [Detectors](../.github/workflows/main.yml) workflow is dedicated to test terraform code related to detectors in modules.
 It contains different jobs:

 * __deployment__: terraform `fmt`, `validate` and `apply all` detectors from all modules bootstrapping